Privacy

 These calls only happen when you actively use the map.
 If you never open the Location tool, nothing is sent.

-OpenQR has no sign-up, stores no personal profiles, and never sells data.
+We store no marketing profiles and never sell data.
+The only personal data we ever hold is the email address of people who opt in to an account (above).
 Tips are handled by Buy Me a Coffee and code lives on GitHub — both have their own privacy policies when you choose to visit them.

 Open source